zamazan4ik/awesome-pgo/article/article.md

 ### Migrate projects from FE PGO to IR PGO

+TODO: is it still true in the reworked Clang docs?

 As we discussed at the beginning, IR PGO is the preferred way to do instrumentation-based PGO nowadays in the LLVM ecosystem.
-Unfortunately, for some reasons this information is not available yet in the documentation.
-The only way to find it is to find the corresponding [issue](https://github.com/llvm/llvm-project/issues/45668) in LLVM issue tracker or find a similar [discussion](https://discourse.llvm.org/t/profile-guided-optimization-pgo-related-questions-and-suggestions/75232/2?u=zamazan4ik) at LLVM forum.
+Unfortunately, for some reason, this information is not available yet in the documentation.
+The only way to find it is to find the corresponding [issue](https://github.com/llvm/llvm-project/issues/45668) in the LLVM issue tracker or find a similar [discussion](https://discourse.llvm.org/t/profile-guided-optimization-pgo-related-questions-and-suggestions/75232/2?u=zamazan4ik) at LLVM forum.
 At the same time, official Clang documentation about PGO [suggests](https://clang.llvm.org/docs/UsersManual.html#profiling-with-instrumentation) using FE PGO (`-fprofile-instr-generate` compiler flag).
-People reads the documentation and of course goes with the first option in the documentation - with FE PGO.
+People read the documentation and of course go with the first option in the documentation - with FE PGO.

 There are already some projects that integrated FE PGO in their PGO pipelines.
-We need to help to such projects migrate to the recommended and more perspective IR PGO.
+We need to help such projects migrate to the recommended and more perspective IR PGO.
 I created a tracking [issue](https://github.com/zamazan4ik/awesome-pgo/issues/3) for the activity.
 Probably the project list will be extended in the future.

 ### "Good first PGO project" issue list